dy/piezo/docs/r&d.md

       ~ we wouldnt' likely do utf-8 anyways
     + allows easier unicodes store, up to u16
       + a bit like utf 32
+      + in other words, it's consistent-size store, which simplifies calculation / indexing / shift

   2. We can write type info into array data: we don't need i32 array addresses.
     + allows uint8 arrays